aliattar1362/Starting-Out-with-Python-Problems/README.md

 # Starting-Out-with-Python-Programming Exercises
-This repository contains the solutions for programming exercises of "Starting Out with Python" book.
+This repository contains the solutions for programming exercises of "Starting Out with Python" 4th edition.